-I fly these too, the 737-700 Link to bonus page of photos of planes landing in low-vis
+I fly these too, the 737-700 and -900 Link to bonus page of photos of planes landing in low-vis

 Fishing gradually gave way to birding, and has expanded now to an interest in just about any living creatures, especially insects.
 The sheer amount of beauty and variation in nature continues to astound and fascinate me, and I look forward to many more years of enjoying the amazing diversity all around us...

 Here are some shots from a couple of birding trips: